#CavsBucks Game Preview | Cleveland Cavaliers

 Body:

-The Wine & Gold continue their homestand on Wednesday night when they welcome the Milwaukee Bucks to town.
-Tipoff from The Q is set for 7:00 p.m.
+The Wine & Gold take a quick road trip to Milwaukee on Sunday afternoon to face the Bucks for the final time this season.
+Tipoff from Fiserv Forum is scheduled for 4:30 p.m.
 (ET).

-Cleveland heads into La Noche Latina looking to take down yet another playoff-seeded Eastern Conference opponent after besting the Detroit Pistons, 126-119, on Monday evening at The Q. Against Detroit, seven Cavs players finished in double-digits (Collin Sexton-27, Cedi Osman-21, Nik Stauskas-17, Brandon Knight-16, Jordan Clarkson-14, David Nwaba-13, Marquese Chriss-10) for the third time this season.
+As the Cavs look to beat the Bucks for the second time in less than a week, they'll also look to bounce back from a close loss to the Los Angeles Clippers on Friday night at The Q.

-The Cavaliers' offensive explosion on Monday can be attributed to their hot shooting after the team shot a season-high .582 (46-79) from the field including .500 (11-22) from three-point range.
-The squad has now made at least 10 threes in 16 of their last 17 games (since February 8), knocking down an average of 14.2 three-pointers per contest over that span.
-Cleveland committed just eight turnovers in Monday's victory which was their third time in their last four outings with less than 10 miscues.
+Despite the loss, the Cavs came out hot against the Clippers with 40 points in the first quarter which was good for the most in any opening period this season (previously 39 in 1Q vs. NYK on December 12, 2018).

 TV: FOX Sports Ohio